 The scale of poverty is immense, and it is easy to think that we in the developed world are powerless to do anything about it.
 However, the facts tell a very different story.

-- Average gross national income (GNI) per capita in very high HDI countries is more than 20 times that in low HDI countries.
+- Average gross national income (GNI) per capita in very high Human Development Index (HDI) countries is more than 18 times that in low HDI countries.

 These figures show just how unequal the global distribution of wealth is.
 However, they also suggest that those of us who live in affluent countries could have great potential to help others through our resources.

 If any of this applies to you, our message is simple: It’s good to give generously, but it’s just as important to give effectively.
 The difference in effectiveness - the good done per dollar donated - between different charities can be startling.